aem-vite/docs/docs/guide/front-end/vite/index.md

 :::

-Now that you can build both development and production bundles, you can toggle between having features such as sourcemaps and console logging if you wish to test code outside of Vite's DevServer.
+Now that you can build both development and production bundles you can switch between having features such as sourcemaps and console logging.

 ## Source structure

 Where your inputs come from isn't important as Vite simply consumes anything you provide to it.
-It is, however, recommended that you consider your main website CSS and JavaScript separate entries.
+However, we recommended that you consider your main website CSS and JavaScript separate entries.

 The below example demonsrates this but you will need to keep in mind that the `input` keys should be unqiue otherwise rollup will automatically append an number to the end of the filename.
 See rollup's [input documentation](https://rollupjs.org/guide/en/#input) for more information.